niceprototypes/expo-redux-starter/README.md

 yarn debug
 ```

+### Enable live reloading
+Redux and the debugger require live reloading.
+To enable this, trigger the shake gesture on your emulator (for XCode go to `Hardware > Shake Gesture`) and disable hot reloading, then enable live reloading.

 ### Troubleshooting
 If you get an `EACESS` permissions error while trying to install a global package, you can fix this by creating a new path for global NPM packages.
 If `~/.profile` exists on your machine, add the code below to the top line.
 Otherwise, create the file and add it:
 ```